Skip to content

 Learn the fundamentals of policymaking, choose from four advanced specialisation tracks and develop professional skills for impact

-Programme basics
+Programme overview

 • Two years, part-time